 Qualifications and Requirements: Attention to detail and discretion, excellent interpersonal and organizational skills, and computer literacy with a working knowledge of MS Office, (especially Excel) are required.
 Knowledge of (or a willingness to learn) Raiser's Edge and an interest and enthusiasm to learn about development are preferred.

-Submit Resume & Cover Letter for Development Intern
+Submit Resume & Cover Letter as one document for Development Intern

 Director of Curriculum in Historic Preservation

 The Director of Curriculum in Historic Preservation is a part-time position requiring approximately 24 hours per week average.
 It is an exempt position providing direction of the BAC's Bachelor of Design Studies and Master of Design Studies programs in historic preservation and leadership of preservation education across the institution.
 Some responsibilities include program leadership and management, program oversight, student support, curriculum review, program promotion, establishing relationships with key departments at the college, research, teaching, training, advising, practice, and other duties as assigned.
 This position reports to the dean of the School of Design Studies.

 Qualifications and Requirements: Master of Historic Preservation or equivalent degree and experience, preferred experience in teaching or administration of preservation education programs within higher education, must be able to work evenings and weekends when required, and must be flexible in terms of position description duties and responsibilities.

 Submit Resume and Cover Letter as one document for Director of Curriculum in Historic Preservation

 Director, Master of Architecture, Distance Track